Corporate governance issues haunt troubled Toshiba as it faces off with investors

 Kurumatani abruptly resigned in April after a preliminary buyout offer from CVC Capital Partners drew criticisms of conflict of interest.
 Kurumatani used to serve as Asia chief at CVC before he became Toshiba president, fueling speculation that it was a move to secure his position, as Kurumatani was losing support from both investors and Toshiba employees.
 Kurumatani stressed that he was stepping down because he had done his part in Toshiba’s rehabilitation.

-At one time, Toshiba was seen as a model of corporate governance.
+At one time, Toshiba was seen as a model on corporate governance.
 In 2003, the firm shifted to a committee-based governance system, which supposedly enhanced the monitoring of management — a rare move for a Japanese firm.

 But the 2015 accounting scandal exposed that it was a mere facade, as Toshiba had been doctoring profit since fiscal 2009.